Meet Our Hosts

 On Air: Mikey Mike

-Mikey Mike, host of The Do Road Show, started playing sounds system and performing at nightclubs, at the tender age of 15, his passion for radio and music was his driving force.
+Mikey Mike, host of The Morning Drive, started playing sounds system and performing at nightclubs, at the tender age of 15, his passion for radio and music was his driving force.
 His father was a DJ and his mother is a gospel singer.
 As a young entrepreneur and owner of a sound system, Mikey seized every opportunity presented to him and was able to hold down many gigs simultaneously, to name two, one at WAVS radio and the other at WSRS radio.

 Mikey has been involved and worked in every aspect of the music industry for over 30 years.
 He has been steadfast and has honed his craft with skill and precision.
 Mikey continues to serve the community and the Caribbean Diaspora at large through his media platform.